Aristocrat Leisure: Products and partnerships

-Aside from spinning reel slot machines, the company has interests in gambling systems (computerized network systems that manage slot machines), computerized card game simulations, electronic table games, and linked jackpot systems (such as the patented Hyperlink systems).
+Aside from spinning reel slot machines, the company has an interest in gambling systems (computerized network systems that manage slot machines), computerized card game simulations, electronic table games, and linked jackpot systems (such as the patented Hyperlink systems).
 The company has developed the Reel Power system, where players buy reels instead of lines, winning combinations in the standard configuration.

 Aristocrat's most prominent products have been game setups that place large progressive jackpots over a number of machines, including its Lightning Link series.
-The series has seen substantial popularity, to the point that Aristocrat has licensed branded areas at several North American casinos dedicated exclusively to the machines.
+The series has seen substantial popularity, and Aristocrat has licensed branded areas in several North American casinos dedicated exclusively to the machines.

 The company has a number of distribution partnerships, including Sammy Corporation in Japan.

 In the U.S., Aristocrat has licensed titles to Grand Vision Gaming of Montana for use on video lottery terminals.